lgreski/acsexample/README.md

 Techniques for reading data from a variety of sources are covered during weeks one and two, including XML, JSON, Excel files, application APIs, and other sources.

 One of the key challenges faced by students in the Johns Hopkins Data Science Specialization is how to generalize the teaching of a specific technique to make it usable to solve problems beyond the specific example\(s\) demonstrated in the lectures.

+To solve this particular problem, we needed to combine multiple techniques that we had learned in the class, in a manner that would not be obvious to many students enrolled in the class.

 As a learning exercise, the solution posted for reading the PUMS data is noteworthy because it combines three techniques into an elegant solution for reading this data in R, including: